terminological/r6-generator/README.md

 This is the main development repository for the r6-generator.

-It is a multi-module Maven project containing a code generation framework allowing Java libraries to be used in R.
+It is a multi-module Maven project containing a Maven plugin code generation framework, runtime library and Maven archetype allowing Java libraries to be used in R.

 Beyond this README, the best source of documentation is in the example [documentation project](https://github.com/terminological/r6-generator-docs).